 Choosing the Right Dimensions

 Choosing dimensions ensures accuracy in wood carving.
 How do you work on wood when you do not have the details of the appropriate dimensions?

 Cut your leather for your thumb and make a hole for the thumb.
 Your thumb has to go through the bottom into the guard, and that prevents the thumb from slipping off.
 Make holes on the four corners that are 1/4inch apart from each other.
 Make use of the drill.
 Trim the leather off to reduce the thumb.
 Keep both hands on the tool, so you do not lose control of the thumb guard.
 Proper hand positioning keeps you holding the thumb guard, keeping your hands safe.
 The reason why the thumb guard is leather is that it protects your fingers from cuts.
 When using the knife for wood carving, your hand is exposed to the carving knife.

 You make a bed for your finger to rest on.
 Measure the length of your thumb to make sizes for the strips.
 What follows are the strips that make the thumb guard right round.
 The strips should be long enough to be under the knuckle.
 Apply tension to the tape and wrap it around your thumb.
 Keep wrapping up till you get the grip you want.

 Making the Triangle

 You are allowed to use it at full length.
 If you need a pocket, you fold it up to make a pocket.
+The pocket keeps your chips and carving tools.
 Use hook and loop fasteners to secure the pocket.
-The pocket keeps your chips and carving tools.
-The sewn pocket holds your pencils.
-That prevents you from bumping into tools and misplacing your tools.